Rooney (UK band): History

-In the years that followed Paul Rooney concentrated on artworks, however he also undertook a series of collaborative 'variety' performances, and toured a rock opera – with various performers – but this time as The NWRA House Band.
-He referred to the history (real and fictionalized) of the band Rooney in a number of his artworks and stories, references which usually centred on singer Dermot Bucknall from the pre-1997 period of the band.
 In 2006 comedian and writer Stewart Lee curated the Rooney track Into the Lens for the CD/book The Topography of Chance, which also included Mark E Smith, Derek Bailey and Simon Munnery.
-In 2014 the three Rooney albums were made available digitally on iTunes, Spotify and other streaming platforms, and the Rooney Peel session was repeated in 2016 on Gideon Coe's BBC 6 Music show.
-An EP of the session, entitled This Job's Forever - The Peel Session, was later released on Owd Scat Records in 2020.
+The Rooney Peel session was repeated in 2016 on Gideon Coe's BBC 6 Music show, and an EP of the session, entitled This Job's Forever - The Peel Session, was released on Owd Scrat Records in 2020.